lessthanoptimal/ValidationBoof/change.md

 Description of changes to benchmarks and justifications for change in performance from previous versions.

+## Version 0.37
+2020/

+- Improved timing information in summary
+- Added a summary and runtime to point trackers
+- Created a common format for runtime results summary
+- TODO Switch all runtime in FPS to milliseconds
+- TODO different directory for runtime results that is machine specific

 ## Version 0.36
 2020/May/18
 - Prunes empty ERRORLOG files after running regression